-How many years have you been in business?
+How long have you been shooting?

 Are you self-taught or photography school taught?

 In my early twenties, I moved from Ireland, to France.
 I was a post-grad science student in Paris and discovered the street photography of Cartier-Bresson, Eugene Smith and Andre Kertész.
 I became friends with Justin Creedy Smith, Peter Lindbergh’s assistant at the time, and that fueled my interest in photography.
 As soon as I finished my Ph.D., I did an internship at a photo studio for about two months, and then over a two-year period, I assisted the fashion photographer, Steve Anderson.
 That’s where I learned the basics, like how to expose film.
 Then I worked as a producer for a couple years.
 So most of my training has been on-the-job training in terms of photography.

 For example, before I shot my first major advertising assignment, the Absolut Vodka “Cities of Europe” campaign, I really had never used a 4×5 camera.
 I took a photo assistant for the first photo.
 After that I shot the rest of the campaign with just the Art Director, Pascale Gayraud.
 No producer, no assistant, just the two of us.
 It was quite an adventure.
 I spent about a week looking at locations and then about three or four days shooting on each photo.
 That was my school.

 With this particular project, what was your inspiration to shoot it?